adiyoss/StructED/README.md

 Copyright (C) Adiyoss

-StructED is a collection of machine learning algorithms for structured prediction problems.
-In structured prediction each task is distinctive and has its own set of feature functions, unique measure of performance and in many cases a non-standard inference.
-StructED package was designed to handle this inherent implementation complexity by having an easy interface to user-defined feature functions, decoder and evaluation function.
-The package is a general framework for implementation structured prediction problems and algorithms, and it is highly customizable.
-All algorithms are implemented by the same interfaces, so adding new algorithms or comparing them is straightforward.
-The library is written in Java, hence platform independent, and is available at http://adiyoss.github.io/StructED/
+StructED is a collection of machine learning algorithms for structured prediction.
+Structured tasks are distinctive: each task has a unique evaluation metric, its own set of feature functions, and in many cases a non-standard inference.
+Consequently, implementation of a machine learning system that utilizes structured prediction is complex and involved.
+The package handles this inherent complexity by introducing specially-designed interfaces for an evaluation function, a set of feature functions, and a decoder.
+The collection of all the training algorithms is implemented using the same interfaces, and adding a new training algorithm is straightforward.
+The library is written in Java, hence is platform independent.
+It is available at http://adiyoss.github.io/StructED/.

-Keywords: Machine Learning, Structured Prediction, SVM, Direct Loss, CRF, Ramp Loss, Probit Loss, Passive Aggressive, RankSVM
+Keywords: structured prediction, structured SVM, CRF, direct loss minimization, structured ramp loss, structured probit Loss, structured passive aggressive

 HOW TO USE